 so the program otherwise behaves as expected?
 (Aside from the 100% CPU before you enter an inputs)

 Wait, I spoke too soon.
-It is only when running it with the single command roc
+It is only when running it with the single command roc.
+No arguments.

 And yes, apart from that the program behaves as expected